ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

       EXPTDIR="${EXPT_BASEDIR}/${EXPT_SUBDIR}"

-   This parameter cannot be left empty.
-It must be set to a non-null value in the user-defined experiment configuration file (i.e., ``config.yaml``).
+   This parameter must be set to a non-null value in the user-defined experiment configuration file (i.e., ``config.yaml``).

 ``EXEC_SUBDIR``: (Default: "exec")
    The name of the subdirectory of ``ufs-srweather-app`` where executables are installed.